teleporthq/teleport-code-generators/README.md

 import { createReactComponentGenerator } from "teleport-generators"

-// Instantiate a generator, selecting the styled-jsx plugin for handling styles (other options: CSSModules, JSS, InlineStyles) const reactGenerator = createReactComponentGenerator({ variation: ReactComponentFlavors.StyledJSX })
+// Instantiate a generator, selecting the styled-jsx plugin for handling styles (other options: CSSModules, JSS, InlineStyles) const reactGenerator = createReactComponentGenerator({ variation: ReactComponentStylingFlavors.StyledJSX })

 // Calling the generate function will return the code as a string const result = reactGenerator.generateComponent(uidl)